HEERA ALAYA

 Yes, and to spread the state of mind, to make harmony a reality.

-No, no. They are all bakers.
-One was an apprentice at Bell Ciao two years ago, another baker was here three years ago, and the third baker has been here for five years.
-Since there was free space in the bakery, I invited these bakers to join me in building this project.
-I want to show that we can do something in harmony, with simplicity and kindness, which is essential for me.
+No, no. They are all seasoned bakers.
+One was an apprentice at Bella Ciao two years ago, another baker was at this bakery three years ago, and the third baker has been here for five years.
+Given the available space, I invited these bakers to collaborate on this project.
+I want to show that we create in harmony, with simplicity and kindness, which is essential for me.

-Earlier this morning, you had an oven issue.
-In a few weeks, your bakers will be leaving to start their bakeries, and next week, your supplier may delay the order.
-How do you remain centred?
+Earlier this morning, I encountered an issue with the oven.
+In a few weeks, your bakers will be leaving to start their bakeries, and next week, there’s a chance your supplier will delay an order.
+How do you maintain your composure?

 [Laughs] Oh, I panic a lot.
 But we have experienced a lot, so now we are calmer and know how to manage.
 Plus, we are dependent on only a few machines.

-Bella Ciao is my place and all of me.
-It took a lot of work to change from journalism to baking.
-The key for me is to trust and have confidence in others.
-And I learned with my children—you become a father and don’t know what to do; there is no book.
-I need to be confident in my feelings and act sensibly.
-I practice the same in the bakery—I try to be confident in myself and others.
-And I need to be tranquil.
+Bella Ciao represents my entire being.
+It took a lot of work to transition from journalism to baking.
+For me, the key is to trust and have confidence in others.
+I learned this through parenthood—becoming a father comes with uncertainties and no handbook.
+I need to trust my instincts and act wisely.
+I apply the same principle in the bakery—I try to be confident in myself and others.
+And I prioritise staying tranquil.

 When did you start Bella Ciao?

-Is this the only bakery, or do you have other branches?
+Is this the only bakery you operate, or do you have additional branches?

-Bella Ciao is the only one.
+Bella Ciao is the sole bakery I run.
 I thought about opening another branch, but it’s not for me.
-I don’t have the type of energy to manage another branch and don’t want to waste money on business.
+I don’t have the energy to manage another branch and don’t want to waste money on the business.
 I don’t know how to be wholly involved everywhere.
-Bella Ciao is enough for me.
+Bella Ciao is sufficient for me.

-How did you arrive at your making artisanal breads?
+How did you come to specialise in artisanal breads?

-Many people want organic Panettone and buy the egg yolks in bottles, which I don’t want to do.
-I want to work with a poultry farmer a few kilometres from Avignon.
-Also, there is a lot of butter in Panettone.
-There are no cows for 200 kilometres around Avignon.
-So, the bakery’s products with butter are limited.
+Many people want organic Panettone, and they buy egg yolks in bottles, which I don’t want to do.
+I prefer to collaborate with a poultry farmer located just a few kilometres from Avignon.
+Also, Panettone contains a lot of butter.
+There are no cows within a 200-kilometre radius of Avignon.
 To make Panettone does not make sense.
-This filtering information and choices helps me decide on Bella Ciao products.
+Therefore, making Panettone doesn’t make practical sense.
+This process of filtering information and making choices guides product selection at Bella Ciao.

-The decisions are also impacted by what my team wants to make and what the customers like.
+My team and customers preferences also impact the decisions.
 We decide together, and this process becomes a dialogue.

-While waiting for Bella Ciao to open a few days back, I saw huge sacks of Pichard flour being delivered to your bakery.
+A few days ago, while waiting for Bella Ciao to open, I noticed large sacks of Pichard flour being delivered to your bakery.
 Is the marriage of positive intentions and quality ingredients essential?

 Of course.
-I want to work with products only if I know everything about them.
-We have to make choices and sometimes make compromises, but I must be able to defend them.
+I only want to work with products when I have a thorough understanding of them.
+We have to make choices and sometimes make compromises, but I need to be able to justify those decisions.

-The products I source are wider than a radius of twenty kilometres from Avignon.
+The ingredients I source are obtained within a 20-kilometre radius of Avignon.
 I get olive oil from Greece.
 Provence has olive trees, but olive oil is 20 euros a litre.
-If I bake pompe à l’huile with olive oil from Provence, it will cost six or seven euros.
+If I were to use Provencal olive oil to bake pompe à l’huile, the price would rise to approximately 6 or 7 euros.
 Only a small part of the population can buy pompe à l’huile at this cost.
-I want my products to be accessible, so I must compromise.
+My goal is to keep my products accessible, which necessitates some compromises.

-Do you improvise on the techniques you learned at baking school [in the Alpes-de-Haute-Provence]?
+Do you find yourself improvising with the techniques you learned at baking school in Alpes-de-Haute-Provence?

-Yes, we always question why we do things a certain way.
+Yes, we constantly question why we do things a certain way.
 For instance, we work with short and tall people and have to think about how best to organise the movement around baking.

-Often, bakers start their work days around 4:30 am.
+Many bakers begin their workdays around 4:30 am.
 What time do you start baking?

-At Bella Ciao, we start at 6:00 am, which is late for bakers.
-But this schedule is part of the utopian project—starting work at a reasonable time is part of life, and it enables us to be with our families.
-Bakers are helpful to society and have to sacrifice several aspects of their lives, and that is okay—they are earning their lives very well.
+At Bella Ciao, we start our day at 6:00 am, which is late for bakers.
+However, this schedule is part of our utopian vision—starting work at a reasonable time is part of life, and it enables us to spend time with our families.
+Bakers contribute significantly to society and have to sacrifice several aspects of their lives; that is okay—they are earning a very good living.

-When you are only working, you are a zombie.
-Real freedom is to choose a way of living and say: “I love this job; it is fantastic, but I cannot be on the other side of life.”
-Then, I began to question how I could be helpful to society while having a life.
-If you think about it calmly and make compromises, you can make a happy recipe.
+When work is your sole focus, you are a zombie.
+Real freedom is choosing a way of living and saying, “I love this job; it is fantastic, but I also want to embrace life beyond work.”
+This prompted me to reflect on how I could contribute positively to society while maintaining a fulfilling personal life.
+If you think it through calmly and make compromises, you can come up with a happy recipe.

-Do you have your schedule down to a t—to run a brick-and-mortar bakery and make bread deliveries (I have seen your staff loading bread on their bikes),
+Do you have a meticulously planned schedule for running your brick-and-mortar bakery and managing bread deliveries?
+I’ve noticed your staff loading bread onto their bikes.

 Do you bake four days a week?

-I bake less often, as my bakers and team are responsible.
-For the last two years, I have had plenty of time to enjoy life with my children.
-I walk my children to school, play sports on Wednesdays, and am with my children on the weekends.
+I bake less frequently, as my bakers and team handle the majority of the baking.
+Over the past two years, I have had plenty of time to enjoy life with my children.
+I walk my children to school, play sports on Wednesdays, and spend time with them on the weekends.
 [Laughs] Life is good now.

 We share the job, and we do our work with confidence.

-As an observer, I could see Stephania’s sense of ownership— she serves with a fine balance of pleasantness and professionalism.
+As an observer, I have noticed Stephania’s sense of ownership— she serves with a fine balance of pleasantness and professionalism.

-I have an intuition with people.
-When I met and hired Stephania (and others at the bakery), it was intuition—I knew we would match.
-It is essential that I respect all aspects of their life and there is no exploitation.
+I have an intuition about people.
+When I met and hired Stephania (as well as others at the bakery), it was an intuitive decision—I knew we would match.
+It is essential that I respect all aspects of their lives and that there is no exploitation.
 With this positive approach, we never argue; we are in a good mood.
 Bella Ciao is a cool place!

-We can have dreams but need people aligned with our values to celebrate our creations.
+We can have dreams, but it’s essential to have people aligned with our values to celebrate our creations.
 Did validation from your consumers come overnight, or did it come gradually?

-You can change jobs and life paths only with humility.
+Changing jobs and life paths requires humility.
 I had barely baked and needed to be more confident in myself and others.
 It was a slow process.
-I welcomed the first brave people to enter my bakery: “Thank you,” and “Let’s talk about how we can do things together.”
-I wanted to learn how to build a utopian model with my clients.
+I welcomed the first brave people to enter my bakery with a simple, “Thank you,” and an invitation: ”Let’s talk about how we can do things together.”
+I sought to learn how to build a utopian model with my clients.
 We worked very hard in the beginning, with a lot of humility.

 Is your bakery named after the song Bella Ciao?

 You are saying today’s world is unhealthy, not just in the food we consume, but also in what we intake in every aspect of life.
-Your bakery, Bella Ciao, represents staying true to our humanity, simplicity, authenticity, diversity and all elements that are nutritious for our soul.
+Your bakery, Bella Ciao, represents a commitment to staying true to our humanity, simplicity, authenticity, diversity, and all the elements that nourish our souls.

 Yes, it is correct.
 Along with our souls, society’s soul is as well.

-Your thoughtfulness—selling only a couple of slices to older people, giving away loaves of bread to your suppliers, and having a four-day working week- speaks to investing in society’s soul.
+Your thoughtful practices—selling only a couple of slices to older patrons, donating loaves of bread to your suppliers, and adopting a four-day working week—demonstrate an investment in the soul of society.

 In life, we have to focus not only on business but also on sensitivity.
 I do not think like a businessman, so I do things my way.